M-J-Robbins/good-email-code/email-accessibility/visually-hidden-text.md

 So what's the point?
 We can use visually hidden text to give extra information to assistive technology like screen readers that isn't shown on the screen.

 For example, if we have a link with the text "Find Out More" that's not great for accessibility, it doesn't give any information, find out more about what?
-If we're looking on the screen, we might see something next to it that give us context, but if we're using a screen read and especially if we're using the links shortcut menu, we don't have that context.
+If we're looking on the screen, we might see some content next to it that give us context, but if we're using a screen reader and especially if we're using the links shortcut menu, we don't have that context.

-So what we can do is add some visually hidden text, on screen the user will see "Find out more" but a screen reader will read "Find out more about visually hidden text".
+So what we can do is add some more detail using visually hidden text.
+On screen the user will see "Find out more" but a screen reader will read "Find out more about visually hidden text".

 ## The code